The Simultaneous Assignment Problem: Tractable Cases

-By the construction, $D$ and the modified $F$ define the matrix of~(\ref{lp:degLp}), meaning that it is a network matrix, which completes the proof the theorem. \end{proof}

-Note that Theorem~\ref{thm:bpLocLam} does not hold for arbitrary laminar $\mc L$.
-Figure~\ref{fig:bpLamConditionNec} shows an instance of the simultaneous assignment problem, where $\mc L$ consists of a sole set intersecting both $S$ and $T$.
-In this case, (\ref{lp:degLp}) is not integral, since $x\equiv 1/2$ is the optimal solution with objective value $3/2$.
-For arbitrary laminar $\mc L$ and non-bipartite graph, the description of the polytope of degree-sum-constrained simultaneous assignments will be derived in Section~\ref{sec:laminarNonBP}.
+Note that Theorem~\ref{thm:simultan:bpLocLam} does not hold for arbitrary laminar $\mc L$.
+Figure~\ref{fig:simultan:bpLamConditionNec} shows an example, where a member of $\mc L$ intersects both $S$ and $T$.
+In this case, (\ref{lp:simultan:degLp}) is not integer, since $x\equiv \frac{1}{2}$ is the optimal solution with objective value $\frac{3}{2}$.
+The next section derives the description of the polyhedron of the degree-sum-constrained simultaneous assignments for arbitrary laminar $\mc L$ and non-bipartite graphs.

-By the proof of Theorem~\ref{thm:bpLocLam}, the matrix of~(\ref{lp:degLp}) is a network matrix if $G=(S,T;E)$ is bipartite and $\mc L$ is a laminar subset of $2^S\cup 2^T$.
-This implies that the problem can be reduced to the weighted circulation problem~\cite[Page 158]{AF11}, and hence it can be solved in strongly polynomial time~\cite{Tardos1985}.
-In Section~\ref{sec:degBoundedOri}, we will use Theorem~\ref{thm:bpLocLam} to derive a simultaneous degree-bounded orientation theorem.

-\subsubsection{Non-bipartite graphs}
+\subsubsection{Non-bipartite Graphs}

 Throughout this section, assume that $\mc H$ is locally laminar.
-In what follows, a polynomial-time algorithm will be given to find a maximum-weight capacitated degree-sum-constrained simultaneous assignment problem.
-The description of the polytope of feasible simultaneous assignments will be derived as well.
-As we have already seen at the end of Section~\ref{sec:laminarBP},~(\ref{lp:degLp}) does not describe the convex hull of degree-sum-constrained simultaneous assignments in general.
-Note that this remains the case even if one leaves out either constraints~(\ref{eq:degLp:deg})~or~(\ref{eq:degLp:card}), because the problem still contains the non-bipartite matching problem in both cases.
+In this section, a polynomial-time algorithm is given to solve the weighted capacitated degree-sum-constrained simultaneous assignment problem under this assumption.
+The description of the polyhedron of feasible simultaneous assignments will be derived as well.
+As we have already seen,~(\ref{lp:simultan:degLp}) does not describe the convex hull of degree-sum-constrained simultaneous assignments in general.
+Note that this remains the case even if one leaves out either constraints~(\ref{eq:simultan:degLp:deg})~or~(\ref{eq:simultan:degLp:card}).
+The following definition and two theorems from~\cite[Page 594-598]{SchrijverYellowBook} will be useful.